keep-network/keep-core/testnet/README.md

 * Start bootnode with this key `bootnode --nodekey=boot.key`
 * Grab the returned **enode URL** and make sure other nodes use that URL

-###bootnode.deployment.yaml
+####bootnode.deployment.yaml
 ######Initial variables (values.yaml)

 | Parameter                  | Description                        | Default                                                    |
 | -----------------------    | ---------------------------------- | ---------------------------------------------------------- |
 | `replicaCount`    | Number of replicas  | 1
 | `image.repository` | `geth` image   | ethereum/client-go
 | `image.tag` | `geth` image tag | alltools-v1.7.3 (Geth + Tools)

-######Containers
+######List of containers created by this deployment:

 * [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to generate bootnode key in advance
 * Bootnode main container
 * Contaner to broadcast enode URL via netcast.
 So it's available accross all the pods in the cluster.

 >Note on broadcasting enode URL.
-There are other possible ways of doing this i.e. using daemonSet or StatefulSet.
-Please share your knowledge if you think of a better solution.
+There are other possible ways of doing this
+>i.e. using daemonSet or StatefulSet.
+Please share your knowledge if you think

-###bootnode.service.yaml
+>of a better solution.

+####bootnode.service.yaml

 Making bootnode available at port 30301 and netcat broadcasting bootnode enode URL at port 80

-## Deployment: Miner
+### 2. Node
 For the [initial setup](https://github.com/ethereum/go-ethereum/wiki/Private-network#creating-the-genesis-block) of the network we need to provide:

 * Genesis block